The St. Barthélemy Marine Protected area (Réserve Naturelle) safeguards 1,200 hectares of ocean environment.

 Engage with locals politely.
 Always start conversations with "Bonjour" (good day), showing respect for the local language and customs.
 Be patient and polite, recognizing the island's relaxed pace.

 Photography ethics and privacy concerns merit attention.
 It is generally fine to photograph landscapes, buildings, and general scenes.
-Always ask permission before photographing individuals, especially children, to have respect for their privacy.
+Always ask permission before photographing individuals, children in particular, to have respect for their privacy.

 The island's heritage includes traditional fishing practices and straw weaving in Corossol.